barr-israel/barrcodes/content/posts/1brc/index.md

 - When software optimization started to run out, using a server with far more cores.
 - Offloading the file unmapping to a different process since it started taking a very significant amount of the time.
 - Writing a relatively simple hash map from scratch that beats the complex general purpose hash map that is in the standard library by being optimized for this use case.
-- Using a perfect hash function to make the custom hash map even faster.
+- Using an perfect hash function to make the custom hash map even faster.

 And many more smaller optimizations.

-After all of this work, I achieved a final time of **137 milliseconds**.
+After all of this work, I achieved a final time of **133 milliseconds**.